-This was the view of the I-235/US-77 and I-44interchange in early March 2020and it will continue to change dramatically as reconstruction continues through fall 2021 to widen I-235/US-77 to six lanes at I-44.
+This was the view of the I-235/US-77 and I-44interchange in early March 2020 and it will continue to change dramatically as reconstruction continues through winter 2022 to widen I-235/US-77 to six lanes at I-44.

-I-235/I-44 interchange work continues through 2021; expect lane shifts and intermittent ramp closures
+I-235/I-44 interchange work continues through early 2022; expect lane shifts and intermittent ramp closures

-Drivers should be alert to the following traffic impacts in the I-235/US-77 construction zone at I-44 for ongoing reconstruction and widening that continues through 2021:
+Motorists should be alert to the following traffic impacts in the I-235/US-77 construction zone at I-44 for ongoing reconstruction and widening that continues through early 2022:

 - Drivers are advised to use extra caution when merging onto southbound I-235/US-77 from N. 63rd St. as this on-ramp is shifted and there is a limited merge area.

-- Drivers should plan ahead and use their Off Broadway alternate routes of I-35, I-40, SH-74/Lake Hefner Parkway and Martin Luther King Ave. to avoid the area.
+Drivers should plan ahead and use their Off Broadway alternate routes of I-35, I-40, SH-74/Lake Hefner Parkway, N. Lincoln Blvd. and Martin Luther King Ave. to avoid the area.